 Faith in Action, Protecting and Creating Vibrant, Healthy Communities

-The Need: Grassroots Leadership in Low-income Communities of Color
+The Need: Grassroots Leadership in Low-income Communities

 Communities most impacted by health inequities are often not part of the conversation to identify the problems that impact their lives and their accompanying solutions.
 Public processes don’t always recognize the expertise of low-income people and people of color in policy decision-making.
 And, engaging in public processes also takes time and often English proficiency.
 Many low-income communities are strapped for time and some are not fluent in English to meaningfully participate in policy decision-making processes.
 Yet healthy communities require engaged residents whether in the form of volunteering, civic participation, or voting to collectively improve the quality of life of the community and the social, economic and physical factors that impact their health.
 People who experience disproportionately negative health outcomes are uniquely positioned to identify the circumstances in their lives that lead to health inequities and identify solutions to improve their communities’ health outcomes.

 Faith in Action (FIA) Bay Area’s project “Protecting and Creating Vibrant, Healthy Communities” engaged low-income people in a process to identify the barriers to community stability, vitality and health.
 The project took place in Redwood City, San Mateo, San Bruno, South San Francisco, Daly City and Pacifica.
 FIA staff trained hundreds of low-income residents of color to conduct community surveys and listening sessions to gather input from thousands of residents about their community health needs.
 The top health needs were identified as affordable, healthy housing, higher wages and quality jobs.